jayjanssenstarware/kn_pcip/readme.md

 We are still having an issue where it looks like the error responses possible from calling a CWS service are now held in an array, so a successful response returns an empty array which cannot be parsed.

-This no long calls the API client but calls direct to the MOCA
+This no longer calls the API client but calls direct to the MOCA

 To run on LTx set -Djavax.net.ssl.trustStore=client.ts -Djavax.net.ssl.keyStore=client.ks -Djavax.net.ssl.trustStorePassword=wBCGIwjPB1 -Djavax.net.ssl.keyStorePassword=wBCGIwjPB1 -Dwms.api.url=https://server:8010
  where server is the LTx instance you wish to run on, and the client.ks and client.ts files come from: